mathiajs/PollutionView-MR/README.md

 8. Once installation completes, Unity Hub will automatically open the project.
 9. Unity will automatically download and install all required packages (this may take several minutes on first launch).

+## Setup

-## Setup of Meta Quest 3 Headset
+### Meta Quest 3 Configuration

-1. This project is designed to work with the Meta Quest 3 headset.
-This is because of its advanced passthrough capabilities, which allow for a more immersive XR experience.
+1. This project is designed to work with the Meta Quest 3 headset due to its advanced passthrough capabilities, which allow for a more immersive XR experience.
-2. Follow the official Meta Quest 3 setup guide to set up your headset: [Meta Quest 3 Setup Guide](https://developers.meta.com/horizon/documentation/unity/unity-env-device-setup/#headset-setup).
+2. Follow the official Meta Quest 3 setup guide to configure your headset: [Meta Quest 3 Setup Guide](https://developers.meta.com/horizon/documentation/unity/unity-env-device-setup/#headset-setup).

-## Build application
+3. Enable Developer Mode on your Meta Quest 3 headset (required for deploying custom applications).

+### Data Preparation

+1. Place your input data file in `Assets/StreamingAssets/`.
+2. In Unity, navigate to `Tools > Data Asset Baker > Bake the dataset`.
+3. Wait for the baking process to complete.
+4. Locate the baked dataset in the Assets folder.
+5. In the Hierarchy, find the `Baker` GameObject.
+6. Drag the baked dataset into the `Dataset Asset` field on the Baker component.

+### Building the Application

 1. In Unity, go to `File > Build Settings`.
-2. Select `Android` as the target platform and click `Switch Platform`.
+2. Ensure `Android` is selected as the target platform.
+If not, select it and click `Switch Platform` (this may take a few minutes).
-3. Select `XR Plug-in Management` from the Project Settings and enable `Oculus`.
+3. Open `Edit > Project Settings > XR Plug-in Management` and ensure `Oculus` is enabled under the Android tab.
-4. Connect your Meta Quest 3 headset to your computer via USB.
+4. Connect your Meta Quest 3 headset to your computer via USB-C cable.
+5. Ensure your headset is turned on and you've allowed USB debugging when prompted on the headset.
+6. In the Build Profiles tab (within Build Settings), change the `Run Device` from "Default" to your connected Meta Quest 3 headset.
-5. In the Build Settings window, click `Build and Run` to deploy the application to your headset.
+7. Click `Build and Run` to compile and deploy the application to your headset.

-The application should now launch on your Meta Quest 3 headset, allowing you to visualize dynamic emissions data in an immersive XR environment.
+The application should now launch on your Meta Quest 3 headset, allowing you to visualize your emissions data in an immersive XR environment.

+### Troubleshooting

+- If the headset isn't detected in the Run Device dropdown, check that USB debugging is enabled and try a different USB cable.
+- If the build fails, ensure all required packages have finished installing (check the Package Manager).
+- Make sure Developer Mode is enabled on your Meta Quest 3 device.